corda/corda/docs/source/hello-world-flow.rst

      * Timestamp transactions that have a ``TimeWindow``

   6. Record the transaction in our vault
-  7. Send the transaction to the IOU's recipient so that they can record it too
+  7. Send the transaction to the IOU's lender so that they can record it too

 Subflows
 ^^^^^^^^
 Although our flow requirements look complex, we can delegate to existing flows to handle many of these tasks.
 A flow that is invoked within the context of a larger flow to handle a repeatable task is called a *subflow*.

 In our initiator flow, we can automate steps 5, 6 and 7 using ``FinalityFlow``.

 All we need to do is write the steps to handle the creation and signing of the proposed transaction.